physimals/asl-docs/basil_analysisguide.rst

 ASL Analysis Guide
 =============================

 BASIL provides a comprehesive set of tools for the generation of quantative perfusion images from ASL data from an individual and links to other tools in FSL so that neuorimaging studies can be performed with groups of individuals, potentially also incorporating other neuroimaging data.
-The purpose of this section fot he documentation is to provide some gudiance as to key concepts you might want to know to understand ASL and its analysis.
+The purpose of this section of the documentation is to provide some gudiance as to key concepts you might want to know to understand ASL and its analysis.
 More detailed gudiance can be found in the following primer (for which online examples using BASIL are available):

 `Introduction to Perfusion Quantification using Arterial Spin Labelling`_, Michael Chappell, Bradley MacIntosh, and Thomas Okell, Oxford University Press, 2017.